-- 1. Satisfactory completion of:

-- a.
-All required clerkships

-- b.
-Four (4) of the six (6) subject exams

-- 2. Prior to taking COMLEX Level II, the student should satisfactorily complete the following or request an exception to the Noorda-COM Academic Policy.

-- " Comprehensive Osteopathic Medical Self-Assessment Examination (COMSAE II)
+- 1. Satisfactory completion of: - a.
+All required clerkships - b.
+Four (4) of the six (6) subject exams - 2.
+Prior to taking COMLEX Level II, the student should satisfactorily complete the following or request an exception. - Comprehensive Osteopathic Medical Self-Assessment Examination (COMSAE II) - 3.
+Students may schedule to sit for the COMLEX Level II at least two weeks after an approved score on the COMSAE II, and before August 15th of the fourth year.